sonalinajera/sonali-bookmarks-app/README.md

   <li>I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection</li>
   <li>(Extension feature - optional) I can edit the rating and description of a bookmark in my list</li>
 </ol>

+<h2>Acknowledgements</h2>

+Special thanks to the <a href="https://github.com/LunarLogic/starability">Lunar Logic</a> for an amazing code that allows for accessibility compatability with star ratings!